 Geneva home prices are not only among the most expensive in Illinois, but Geneva real estate also consistently ranks among the most expensive in America.

-Geneva is a decidedly white-collar city, with fully 88.78% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Geneva is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Geneva who work in management occupations (16.00%), sales jobs (14.18%), and office and administrative support (12.87%).
+Geneva is a decidedly white-collar city, with fully 87.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Geneva is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Geneva who work in management occupations (15.65%), sales jobs (13.07%), and office and administrative support (12.65%).

 Also of interest is that Geneva has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.51% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Geneva telecommute to their jobs.
+Overall, about 8.64% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Geneva is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Geneva really has some of the features that families look for when choosing a good community to raise children.
 Is Geneva perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.